microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/noErrorTruncation.md

 ---
 display: "No Error Truncation"
-oneline: "Do not truncate types in error messages"
+oneline: "Do not truncate types in error messages."
 ---

 Do not truncate error messages.